 A. Generally, deferrals are not permitted; however, on very rare occasions it may be possible to defer admission.
-An admitted student unable to register in the term for which he or she was admitted must make a written request to the Office of Admissions to reactivate his or her application.
+An admitted applicant unable to register in the term for which admission is granted must make a written request to the Office of Admissions to reactivate the initial application.

 Q. I applied to the graduate program in political science but I was not offered admission.
 Is it possible to receive feedback on how I can improve my application?

-A. The department does not have the resources to provide feedback on individual applications.
+A. Unfortunately, the department lacks the resources to provide feedback on individual applications.

 Q. I applied to the Ph.D. program but I was not offered admission.
 Is it possible to be considered for admission to the Free-standing M.A. program?

 A. When applying for the Ph.D. program applicants may also be considered for the M.A. if they do not receive an offer of admission.
-The applicant must choose this option at the time he or she submits the Ph.D. application.
+The applicant must choose this option at the time of application to the Ph.D. program.